2026 Shipping Rate Changes: What You Need to Know

 FedEx Rate Changes

 FedEx implemented its 2026 General Rate Increase on January 6, averaging 5.9% across domestic services.
 Express Saver saw the largest jump at 6.0%, while Ground and overnight services increased by 5.8%.
-FedEx also expanded its dimensional weight pricing rules, which can result in effective increases beyond the published percentages for lightweight, large-dimension packages.
+FedEx also expanded its dimensional weight pricing rules, which can push the effective increase well beyond the published percentages for lightweight, large-dimension packages.
+The fix is to compare FedEx against USPS and UPS on every shipment rather than defaulting to one carrier out of habit.

 | Service | Old Rate | New Rate | Change |